Understanding vSAN Stretched Cluster Failure Scenarios

 • Read locality not being guaranteed as reads may go across data sites via the Inter-Site Link (ISL), resulting in latency

-In the case of a storage policy with Site disaster tolerance set to one of the below options with Failures to tolerate set to RAID1/5/6, the writes would be limited to the site to which the locality is set:
+In the case of a storage policy with Site disaster tolerance set to one of the below options with the RAID set to RAID1/5/6, the writes would be limited to the site to which the locality is set:

 • Dual site mirroring (stretch cluster)